EstimatedEst. Read Time: 25 minutes

 Play Button

-WHAT MAKES IT EFFECTIVE: The crossing over and upward portion of this movement works the upper chest across midline.
+WHAT MAKES IT EFFECTIVE: The crossing over and upward portion of this cable chest movement works the upper chest across midline.

 WEIGHTED DIP – LOWER CHEST OVERLOAD